Angelo Herndon

-Angelo Braxton Herndon (May 6, 1913 in Wyoming, Ohio – December 9, 1997 in Sweet Home, Arkansas) was an African-American labor organizer arrested and convicted of insurrection after attempting to organize black and white industrial workers in 1932 in Atlanta, Georgia.
+Angelo Braxton Herndon (May 6, 1913 – December 9, 1997) was an African-American labor organizer arrested and convicted of insurrection after attempting to organize black and white industrial workers in 1932 in Atlanta, Georgia.
 The prosecution case rested heavily on Herndon's possession of "communist literature", which police found in his hotel room.

 Herndon was defended by the International Labor Defense, the legal arm of the Communist Party of America, which hired two young local attorneys, Benjamin J. Davis Jr. and John H. Geer, and provided guidance.
 Davis later became prominent in leftist circles.
 Over a five-year period, Herndon's case twice reached the United States Supreme Court, which ruled that Georgia's insurrection law was unconstitutional, as it violated First Amendment rights of free speech and assembly.
 Herndon became nationally prominent because of his case, and Southern justice was under review.
 By the end of the 1940s he left the Communist Party, moved to the Midwest, and lived there quietly.

 Early life and education

-Born into a poor family in southwestern Ohio, Angelo Herndon endured racial discrimination in his city, where African Americans have been a minority.
+Born into a poor family in Wyoming in southwestern Ohio, Angelo Herndon endured racial discrimination in his city, where African Americans were a minority.
 He attended public schools but moved to Kentucky at the age of 14 to work in the mines.
 By 1930 he was working in Birmingham, Alabama, for the Tennessee Coal, Iron, and Railroad Company.

 As a youth, Herndon was given a copy of the Communist Manifesto by a white worker in the Unemployed Councils, a group affiliated with the Communist Party.
 He was impressed with the Party's campaigning in the South to promote labor reform and interracial cooperation, and its teachings on racial equality and class conflict.
 He joined the party in 1930.
 After being arrested several times in Alabama for labor organizing, Herndon was sent to Atlanta, Georgia in the fall of 1931.